Siphalor/capsaicin/README.md

 dependencies {
-	// Use the latest version from the badge at the top of this README modImplementation("de.siphalor:capsaicin-1.19:1.2.0+mc1.19.3")
+	// Use the latest version from the badge at the top of this README modImplementation("de.siphalor.capsaicin:capsaicin-mc1.21.10:1.4.0")
-	// Alternatively, you may embed (jar-in-jar) this library with the following dependency configuration include(modApi("de.siphalor:capsaicin-1.19:1.2.0+mc1.19.3")) }
+	// Alternatively, you may embed (jar-in-jar) this library with the following dependency configuration include(modApi("de.siphalor.capsaicin:capsaicin-mc1.21.10:1.4.0")) }

 ```

 The [testmod](src/testmod/java/de/siphalor/capsaicin/testmod/CapsaicinTestmod.java) show some examples of how you might use the API.

-The main interface is the [`FoodModificationRegistry`](src/main/java/de/siphalor/capsaicin/api/food/FoodModificationRegistry.java) which exposes the available hooks.
+The main interface is the [`FoodModifications`](src/main/java/de/siphalor/capsaicin/api/food/FoodModifications.java) which exposes the available hooks.

 > **Warning**
 > Since the hooks are internally called from the respective Vanilla functions, **you must not use these Vanilla functions inside the hooks**.
 >
-> E.g. the `PROPERTIES_MODIFIERS` gets called for the vanilla `getFoodComponent`, so you must not call that function from inside your hook.
+> E.g. the `PROPERTIES_MODIFIERS` gets called for the vanilla `stack.get(DataComponents.FOOD)`, so you must not call that function from inside your hook.
 >
 > The values are already provided as parameters, so there should be no reason to do so anyway.